-Our central laboratory business has been loss making and may continue to experience losses in the future.
+Our Central Laboratory segment has been loss making and may continue to experience losses in the future.

 Our central laboratory has experienced a period of underperformance over the past number of years.
-To return this business to profitability we require continued strong levels of new business awards and economies of scale in the usage of both resources and lab inputs.
-If we do not achieve sufficient new business awards and if these economies are not attained, then our central laboratory may continue to make losses.
+To return this business segment to profitability, we require continued strong levels of new business awards and economies of scale in the usage of both resources and lab inputs.
+If we do not achieve continued momentum in winning new business and if these economies are not attained, then our central laboratory may continue to make losses